tc39/proposal-async-context/README.md

   - Limiting access to certain APIs transitively, such as sensitive or high-entropy APIs from less-trusted scripts and any tasks they might spawn.

-Hosts are expected to use the infrastructure in this proposal to allow tracking not only asynchronous callstacks, but other ways to schedule jobs on the event loop (such as `setTimeout`) to maximize the value of these use cases.
+If an asynchronous flow of control includes the execution of a function, it would also include any promise jobs created from it (such that async functions work as expected, sharing a single async control flow), but it might also include the execution of any callbacks scheduled through APIs provided by the host, such as `setTimeout`.
+Hosts are therefore expected to use the infrastructure in this proposal to define how asynchronous flow of control are defined and propagated in terms of their host APIs.

 ## A use case in depth: logging